Calcite Properties, Meaning, Facts and Photos

 What is Calcite?

-Calcite is a common form of calcium carbonate.
-Calcium carbonate is a chemical compound found in many minerals in nature.
+Calcite is a common form of calcium carbonate, a chemical compound found in many minerals in nature.
+The mineral aragonite is another crystalline form of calcium carbonate.

-Calcite is well known for its spectacular and varied crystal formations of which there are more than 300 different types.
+Calcite is well known for its spectacular and varied crystal formations, of which there are more than 300 different types.

-Calcite crystals can vary dramatically in size and shape.
-They can be found in almost any colour.
+Calcite crystals can vary dramatically in size and shape and can be found in almost any colour.
+In its purest form, calcite is either colourless, very pale or white.

-Crystals can demonstrate double refraction of light correctly known as birefringence.
-This means when light passes through, the crystal splits in two creating a double image.
+Crystals can demonstrate double refraction of light, correctly known as birefringence.
+This means the crystal splits in two when light passes through, creating a double image.

 Double refraction is widely used in optical applications.
 The type of calcite that exhibits this property is known as optical calcite or Iceland Spar.

-During the process of double refraction polarised light travels through the crystal at different speeds and in different directions.
-As a result one of the rays is bent at an angle or 'refracted' whilst the other remains unchanged.
+During the process of double refraction, polarised light travels through the crystal at different speeds and in different directions.
+As a result, one of the rays is bent at an angle or 'refracted' whilst the other remains unchanged.

-A good example of refraction is a pencil standing in a glass of water.
-At the point where it enters the water it appears to be misaligned.
-This optical illusion is caused by refraction of light.
+A good example of refraction is a pencil in a glass of water.
+At the point where it enters the water, it appears to be misaligned.
+This optical illusion is caused by the refraction of light.
+Light bends at the point where the pencil meets the water but then continues in a straight line.

 Calcite is the main component in the shells of sea creatures.
-As they die and fall to the seabed more rocks rich in calcium are created.
+As they die and fall to the seabed, more rocks rich in calcium are created.
 The process takes place over millions of years.

 dog tooth spar mineral